codeforpdx/dwellinglybackend/CONTRIBUTING.md

       You'll now be back to the interactive terminal, use `\q` to close out.

 Everything should be golden now, and running the `pipenv` commands from above should work.

+### Starting servers with Overmind

+You can start both frontend and backend servers with one command if you have overmind installed.</br>
+Visit [https://github.com/DarthSim/overmind#installation](https://github.com/DarthSim/overmind#installation) for installation instructions. copy both `overmind.env.example` and `Procfile.dev.example` to configure overmind.

+Run: `cp .overmind.env.example .overmind.env && cp Procfile.dev.example Procfile.dev`
+In your `Procfile.env` file change the location of the frontend repo if its different than the default.
+The default assumes the frontend repo is located in the same directory as the backend repo.

+Then you can start all servers with `overmind start`.

+This will start two backend servers and two frontend servers. one dev server and one test server (for system testing) for each repo.

+For backend:
+ - The dev server is on port 5000
+ - The test server is on port 5010

+For Frontend:
+- The dev server is on port 3000
+- The test server is on port 3010

 ### Note For Windows Users